 It does not have to be all doom and gloom though.
 While there are a lot of potential pitfalls that come up surrounding the holiday season, there are also a lot of strategies that can be employed to make it through the holidays safe and sober.
 In fact, for many alcoholics and addicts in recovery, the holidays can be a truly magical and memorable experience.

 For that to happen though, recovery has to come first.
 One of the most important things to remember is maintaining a connection to a sober support network throughout all of the festivities.
-If an alcoholic or addict participates in a 12 step program, it is crucial to keep attendance of meetings frequent.
-Letting off the gas pedal because of all the outside distractions that the holiday bring is one of the worst things that someone in recovery can do.
+If an alcoholic or addict participates in a 12-step program, it is crucial to keep attendance at meetings frequent.
+Letting off the gas pedal because of all the outside distractions that the holidays bring is one of the worst things that someone in recovery can do.
+Staying involved with the sober community can be a vital part of an individual’s relapse prevention plan.

 Out of all these strategies though, service, the one most in line with the holiday spirit, is perhaps the most effective.
 For alcoholics and addicts, the holidays can be turned into an amazing experience through service to others.
 It is hard to think about oneself and one’s own problems when actively helping and giving to others, and the holiday season provides ample opportunity to do this.
 Participating in food drives, toy drives, serving food to the less fortunate, or volunteering in one of the many other ways available during the season has a huge positive impact on one’s own spiritual condition.